dmbarbour/glas/docs/GlasDesign.md

 * **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`.
 This simplifies extension with contextual metadata or switching from texts to more structured content.
 Response is unit.
 Log messages should target the human user or the development environment.

 The glas command line will include a built-in compiler for [language-g0](GlasZero.md), a Forth-like language with staged metaprogramming.
 This built-in compiler is used to bootstrap the actual language-g0 module if possible, emitting a warning on bootstrap failure.
 Other glas languages can build upon language-g0.

+Definitions other than 'compile' in the language module may be defined to support tooling, such as IDE or REPL integration, a standard linter or formatter, etc..
+And glas may eventually accept compiler functions of types other than 'prog', e.g. to enhance caching or parallelism.

 ## Automated Testing